 With a short tap of the power button, the GM24k's backlight will turn on, giving increased visibility in low light conditions.
 In bright sunlight it will not be obvious this backlight is enabled, so there is a light bulb icon to indicate the status as well (icon on = light on).
-This light consumes a great deal of power so it is best used only when necessary, as it may lower the operating time by 50%.
+This light consumes extra power, so it is best used only when necessary.